Recruitment Round 2020 (second round)

 Application procedure information

-The information about the specific PhD projects can be found on the ESL website, as mentioned above.
+The information about the specific PhD projects can be found here.
 You are asked to elaborate a (short) research proposal based on this description.
 Next to that you will have to deliver a motivation letter, CV and the proof of a Master degree.

 Erasmus University Rotterdam